A mathematical model of clonal hematopoiesis explaining phase transitions in chronic myeloid leukemia: The Mathematical Model

-The \textit{proof} of the global stability result follows a similar approach to the one presented for system (\ref{s}) in the paper by Parajdi and Precup \cite{pp}, with additional and more detailed explanations.
+The \textit{proof} of the global stability statement follows a similar approach to the one presented for system (\ref{s}) in the paper by Parajdi and Precup \cite{pp}, with additional and more detailed explanations.